liballeg/allegro5/README_android.txt

 =================

 After extracting the Android SDK and NDK to known locations, you need to setup a standalone NDK toolchain.
+Set an environment variable to point to the desired location of the Android toolchain:

+    export TC=$HOME/android-toolchain

-Assuming the NDK was extracted into
+Assuming the NDK was extracted into $HOME/android-ndk run the following
-$HOME/android-ndk run the following command:
+command:

     $HOME/android-ndk/build/tools/make-standalone-toolchain.sh \
-        --platform=android-9 --install-dir=$HOME/android-toolchain
+        --platform=android-9 --install-dir=$TC

 You can use any platform 9 or higher.
 This command was last tested on ndk7.